vkorotkikh/simple-learn-agentic-rag/README.md

 # 🤖 Agentic RAG System

-A sophisticated Retrieval-Augmented Generation (RAG) system using multiple specialized agents powered by LangChain and Pydantic.
+A simplified, easy to prototype test Retrieval-Augmented Generation (RAG) system using multiple specialized agents powered by LangChain and Pydantic.
 This implementation features recursive and semantic chunking, document reranking, and comprehensive RAG evaluation using RAGAS.

+This testbed systems serves more as a learning and experimental demonstrator of how AI Agents can be utilized to enhance RAG pipelines.

 ## 🌟 Features